Zadoc Dederick: Showings

 The only positive evidence that Daniel ever worked as intended appeared in a 1931 article in the Newark Evening News, which quoted the recollections of a man named Mr. Hunt, who, recalling his childhood, "testified that as a boy he saw the robot tried out and that there was great excitement among the equine population and great objection on the part of drivers."
 According to Steve Carper, Hunt may have confused this event with the arrival of a steam carriage invented by Joseph Battin of Elizabeth, New Jersey, which was also tried out in Newark around that time, and because the idea that Daniel could work defies mechanical reality.

 In the leadup to the 1868 Presidential election, the New York Herald humorously put the steam man up for president to replace Andrew Johnson, and another paper put him up for Ulysses S. Grant's running mate.

-Daniel continued to be exhibited in varius cities including Boston, Chicago, Philadelphia, St. Louis, New Orleans, and Fort Wayne, though with limitations set by insurance companies.
+Daniel continued to be exhibited in various cities including Boston, Chicago, Philadelphia, St. Louis, New Orleans, and Fort Wayne, though with limitations set by insurance companies.
 By autumn 1870, the "Steam Man sank into obscurity".

 Later life

-According to an article in the Newark Advertiser, Dederick's team also planned on making a steam steed with the power 12.
+According to an article in the Newark Advertiser, Dederick's team also planned on making a steam steed with the power of 12 horses.

 In 1876, Dederick moved to Sherman, Texas, where he founded The Dederick Well Machine Works, specializing in the manufacture of well drilling machinery to serve the expanding oil industry and other uses.
 He also worked as a patent attorney and created two more patents: Nr.
 599074, 15 Feb.
 1898, for Acetylene-Gas Generator, and Nr.
 845765, 5 March 1907, for Automatic Mail and Parcel Delivery Apparatus.
 Dederick either died in Houston in 1921 or on 22 February 1923 in Sherman.